Reviews You Can Rely On

 How to Use Your Lock Most Effectively

 Furthermore, check to see how much money you stand to receive if your wheels get jacked — it might not be all that much.
-Once you've taken this step, file away your receipt and your registration info in a safe place to find it again in case of the unfortunate event of theft.
+Once you've taken this step, file away your receipt and registration info in a safe place to find it again in case of the unfortunate event of theft.
 The week you buy a lock is also the time to register your keys if the manufacturer offers a key replacement program.

-Once you're ready to ride and use your new gear, be sure to do all your research on how to lock it up properly!
+Once you're ready to ride and use your new gear, be sure to research how to lock it up properly!
 Many bicycle thefts happen due to user error.
 It's important to know how to use your lock to maximize security.
 The most secure lock won't protect your bicycles if you use a weak locking technique.
 Furthermore, an improper locking technique might void your insurance policy in the case of theft.
 Here are some basic pointers to get you started on your quest to make your bike a tougher target:

 How to Lock Your Bike